Logo

 The Character of Obsessions

 In OCD, compulsions are meant to provide a sense of respite from the overwhelming anxiety that obsessions generate.
 This temporary respite, meanwhile, feeds a vicious cycle in which compulsions become a ritualistic, albeit ineffective, reaction.
 This pattern may be time-consuming and seriously disrupt a person’s social life and everyday activities.
 Furthermore, compulsive behaviors may not seem fulfilling but instead put more strain on oneself.
-Among the instances are:
+Among the instances are

-- Cleaning or hand washing excessively.
+• Cleaning or handwashing excessively.

-- Rechecking again to make sure doors are locked.
+• Rechecking again to make sure doors are locked.

-- Placing long-term orders and arrangements.
+• I am placing long-term orders and arrangements.

-- Silently repeating certain phrases or routines.
+• He was silently repeating certain phrases or routines.

 According to a thorough meta-analysis of brain imaging research, people with OCD have trouble applying inhibitory control and have an overactive error processing system.
 This discovery clarifies the biological factors affecting the endurance of obsessive behaviors.